voyager1winterberry/cse372-01srs/srsV3-0.md

 #### 1.3.4.9 Quality Requirements (e.g. reliability) <a name="1.3.4.9-quality-requirements" />
 The app needs to be easily accessible, needs to be efficient process and handling data.
 Lack of experience could result in reduced quality.
 #### 1.3.4.10 Criticality of the Application <a name="1.3.4.10-criticality-of-the-application" />
-Most of the app is dependent upon personal trainers and YouTube.
+Most of the app is dependent upon personal trainers and video provider.
 If either of these fail it could cause major problems in the app.
 #### 1.3.4.11 Safety and Security Considerations <a name="1.3.4.11-safety-and-security-considerations" />
 We need to protect user data, especially if the app stores payment information.
 We will have to find someone who can work on security.
 #### 1.3.4.12 Physical/Mental Considerations <a name="1.3.4.12-physical/mental-considerations" />
 We will need to consider the physical limitations of the person using the app.
 We will need to include a liability waiver in the terms and conditions.
 #### 1.3.4.13 External System Limitations <a name="1.3.4.13-external-system-limitations" />
-The limitations of YouTube and whichever messaging service we decide to use will apply to the app.
+The limitations of video provider and whichever messaging service we decide to use will apply to the app.

 ## 1.4 Definitions: <a name="1.4-definitions" />
 This is a comprehensive list of needed definitions used by the myJym application: